 /lpi or /loadPositionIndex N

 If loadPositionFile is set, WinBoard loads the specified position file at startup.
 The filename is interpreted relative to WinBoard's initial working directory.
 The filename "-" specifies the standard input.
 If loadPositionIndex is set to N, the Nth position found in the file is loaded; otherwise the first is loaded.
-A position index of –1 will load the first position, but step to the next position on each new game in Match Mode.
-Similarly, an index of –2 will step to the next position every two games, so that all positions are played by each player with both colors.

 /spf or /savePositionFile filename